-When Race Directors get together, good things happen!
-The PA Trail Dogs (Hyner View Trail Challenge, Rothrock Trail Challenge, Prowl the Sproul 10K) and the Bald Eagle Megatransect committee have teamed with the Tyoga Running Club (Green Monster Trail Challenge, Pine Creek Challenge), the Pennsylvania Department of Conservation and Natural Resources and Lock Haven University to offer a world class wilderness trail experience in one of the most remote sections of the Pennsylvania Wilds – the Eastern States 100.
+It's official....the 3rd annual ES100 was a huge success and the team is already working hard to get ready for 2017.
+Race Directors from the Hyner View Trail Challenge, Rothrock Trail Challenge, Sproul 10K, Dam Half, Dam Scramble, and the Worlds End Ultramarathon have teamed with the Pennsylvania Department of Conservation and Natural Resources, Susquehanna Health Sports Medicine, Slippery Rock and Lock Haven Universities to offer a world class wilderness trail experience in one of the most remote sections of the Pennsylvania Wilds – the Eastern States 100.

 Only the hardiest of runners will complete this circumnavigation of Pine Creek.
 A Pennsylvania Scenic River.
 The largest creek in the United States.
 The Grand Canyon of Pennsylvania.
-The river route that supplied the lumber that built the America.
+The river route that supplied the lumber that built America.
 The Iroquois called it Tiadaghton – the River of Pines.
 Or is it the Lost or Bewildered River?
 After 100 miles of multiple 900 – 1200 foot climbs and equally punishing descents, the second definition will seem appropriate.
-Expect a total elevation gain of 20,000 feet!

 Ramsey at the south end is nothing more than a collection of houses and seasonal residences.
 You will cross Pine Creek on a former railroad trestle before climbing to the panoramic Ramsey Bend Vista.
 The north end is Blackwell.
 A tiny village with the historic Blackwell Hotel restaurant/bar and a small convenience and gift store.
 You will cross a unique one lane steel grate bridge that bends in the middle prior to climbing Gillespie Point - The Matterhorn of the Alleghenies - the only true peak in Pennsylvania.

 In between is miles of hills, rocky hollows, diverse forest and endless views.
-Wolf Path.
-Cougar Run.
-Hemlock Mountain.
-Jerry Run Falls.
-Single track, old logging roads and abandoned stone quarries.
+Wolf Path, Cougar Run, Hemlock Mountain, Jerry Run Falls, Panther Run, and the Algerine Wild Area are just some of the local trails you'll traverse.
+The course is full of single track, old logging roads and abandoned stone quarries.
 Deer, bear, bald eagles, and rattlesnakes may be seen.
-Other than the 14 well-stocked aid stations we will provide, the only civilization centers you will pass through are Ramsey, Blackwell, Hyner Run State Park and Slate Run – a tiny village featuring the Hotel Manor and Wolfe’s General Store.
+Other than the 17 well-stocked aid stations we will provide, the only civilization centers you will pass through are Ramsey, Blackwell, Hyner Run State Park and Slate Run – a tiny village featuring the Hotel Manor and Wolfe’s General Store.